 Also, fighting escalates in the struggle between Israel and Hamas, and how Brazil is handling the "shame of all shames" after its 7-1 World Cup loss.

-Banner Image: Demonstrators in support of abortion and contraceptive rights read on their mobile phones as the ruling for Hobby Lobby against their cause was announced outside the U.S. Supreme Court in Washington June 30, 2014.
-The U.S. Supreme Court on Monday ruled that business owners can object on religious grounds to a provision of U.S. President Barack Obama's healthcare law that requires closely held companies to provide health insurance that covers birth control.
-REUTERS/Jonathan Ernst
+Banner Image: Demonstrators in support of abortion and contraceptive rights as the ruling for Hobby Lobby against their cause was announced outside the US Supreme Court on June 30, 2014.
+(Jonathan Ernst/Reuters)